 Fix: There are many ways to receive financial aid at UOIT.
-From scholarships to bursaries to food banks on campus that can help you save your dollar, there is always a way to get some extra cash or support.
+Look into scholarships to bursaries our university offers that can help you save your dollar.
+There is always a way to get some extra cash or support.

 Expectation: "I'm Never going to get an awful mark."